novacrazy/scriptor/README.md

 ##Changelog

+#####1.3.3
+* Renamed all Referee stuff into Reference.
+Referee was such a horrible name in retrospect.

 #####1.3.2
 * Added some type assertions
-* Fixed bug in script where Referees were not being stored
+* Fixed bug in script where References were not being stored
 * `.load` now emits 'change' events
 * Strip BOM on SourceScript if needed
 * Fixed bug where join and transform functions might not have worked chained together